-- To assess key performance measures, including the graduation rate, climate, etc., look online at the schools' dashboard: https://tools.nycenet.edu - Note: a graduation rate around/over ~50% for a transfer school is average/acceptable, as the 6-year graduation rate of overage/under credited students is closer to ~15%.
-Some schools may have lower rates than others because they accept students with little/no credits. - Refer to the One Degree Directory for transfer schools with a 50%+ graduation rate and additional details on program structure, including schools with "trimester" schedules.
+- To assess key performance measures, including the graduation rate, climate, etc., browse the schools' dashboard using MySchools, an online directory of NYC public schools - Note: a graduation rate around/over ~50% for a transfer school is average/acceptable, as the 6-year graduation rate of overage/under credited students is closer to ~15%.
+Some schools may have lower rates than others because they accept students with little/no credits. - Refer to the One Degree Directory for transfer schools with a 50%+ graduation rate and additional details on program structure.